 “Hehehe, birò lang po (just kidding), sir!” was all he could say with a wide, ivory smile as he gave the teacher a playful salute and a wink.

 “Haaaay.”
 Mr Legaspi sighed as he rolled his eyes.
-“Anyway, We can hear you from outside, so please be quiet as the test is going on.
-You may review as you wait your turn, but if you’re scheduled for Thursday or next Tuesday, you may instead do your homework, read, or sleep.
+“Anyway, we can hear you from outside, so please be quiet.
+You may review as you await your turn, but if you’re scheduled for Thursday or next Tuesday, you may instead do your homework, read, or sleep.
 No group meetings, though.
 Maliwanag ba?
 (Is it clear?)”

 “Yes, sir!” your class shouted in unison.

 You wink at Angela, and she flashes a double thumbs-up while mouthing the words “gora na ‘yan, girl!” (that's a go, girl!)

 As luck would have it, you picked the ace of hearts, and breezed through the test, discussing Emilio Jacinto and the Katipunan as though you were chewing on the latest tsismis (gossip) with Angela and the clique.

 Dismissal came, and Angela rode off in a tricycle cab down the road to go home as you walked the opposite way.